kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 ### Add .status.nextScheduleTime
 [#issue/78564](https://github.com/kubernetes/kubernetes/issues/78564)
-Sdd `nextScheduleTime` to `.status` that tracks the next time the job will be scheduled.
+Add `nextScheduleTime` to `.status` that tracks the next time the job will be scheduled.
 This may not be accurate with `Forbid` concurrency policy.
 This only tracks the `Job` creation time and not the actual `Pod` creation time.

 | Concurrency policy | notes |
 |:----------|:----------|